WildChild83/BlastForth/Word-Reference.md

 Since the Data Stack is the primary structure the programmer works with, it is usually just called "the stack."

+This reference uses a *stack effect notation* of the form *( operands -- results )*, where "operands" represents the items on the stack before the word is invoked, and "results" shows the state of the stack after the word returns.
+The operands and results portions both have the top-of-stack item on the right and deeper items toward the left.

 ## Data Stack Manipulators

 `swap` *( a b -- b a )*